DOES CREATINE CAUSE WATER RETENTION , DEHYDRATION & CRAMPS?

 - In a 2015 study in the International Journal of Sports Medicine, a team of Brazilian researchers led by R. Deminice, evaluated changes in total body water (TBW) in soccer athletes after 7 days of creatine supplementation.
 13 (under-20) soccer players were divided randomly in 2 supplementation groups: Placebo and creatine supplementation.
 Before and after the supplementation period (0.3g/kg/d during 7 days), TBW was determined.
 7 days of creatine supplementation lead to a large increase in TBW and a small but significant increase in total body weight in creatine group compared to placebo group.

 Acc. to examine.com research, only potential side-effects are nausea, stomach cramps, and diarrhoea from too large a dose.
-Creatine causes some water retention, but if you exercise, with time the proportion of added muscle to added water will increase.
+Creatine cause water retention , but if you exercise, with time the proportion of added muscle to added water will increase.

-Acc. to a 2018 study in the journal Sports Health, by Dr. Jessica Butts & team , creatine is known to cause mild water retention and decreased urinary volume due to its osmotic effect.
+Acc. to a 2018 study in the journal Sports Health, by Dr. Jessica Butts & team , creatine cause water retention and decreased urinary volume due to its osmotic effect.
 This may result in temporary weight gain, particularly during the loading phase.
 However, no adverse effects have been reported because of this.

 So, creatine does draw water from in your blood stream and stores additional water within your muscles, which is why when you begin taking creatine, your muscles may feel fuller.
 This means that it can also draw water away from other parts of the body.
 However, this does not make you dehydrated, as the studies have shown.
-Also, there is no relation to taking creatine and dehydration, cramping and other adverse effects when working out in heat.
+Also, there is no proof which says that creatine cause water retention , dehydration, cramping and other adverse effects when working out in heat.
 People saying that, they have gained weight in stomach after taking creatine are just fat.
 The water retention happens in the muscles, not in the stomach.